The convenience of canned refried beans is hard to deny. The only problem of course is that they don’t always taste the best.

 Using water is sort of the default or standard way to thin out refried beans.
 This is a safe route to take because it’ll ensure that you won’t add extra flavors to the mix.

-If you don’t wish to alter the taste of the refried beans in any way, then adding water will be a great idea.
+If you don’t wish to alter the taste of the refried beans in any way, adding water will be a great idea.
 Stick to the ratio mentioned above and you will get good results.

 Using water will pretty much be the easiest way to get the job done.
 You should always have access to running water, and this means that you don’t need to run out to buy some type of special ingredient.